Unidata/netcdf-fortran/docs/netcdf-f77.md

 It is also possible to have attributes that are not associated with any variable.
 These are called global attributes and are identified by using NF\_GLOBAL as a variable pseudo-ID.
-Global attributes are usually related to the netCDF dataset as a whole and may be used for purposes such as providing a title or processing history for a netCDF dataset.
+Global attributes are ally related to the netCDF dataset as a whole and may be used for purposes such as providing a title or processing history for a netCDF dataset.

 Attributes are much more useful when they follow established community conventions.
-See [(netcdf)Attribute Conventions](netcdf.html#Attribute-Conventions) section ‘Attribute Conventions’ in The NetCDF Users Guide.
+See [(netcdf)Attribute Conventions](netcdf.html#Attribute-Conventions) ‘Attribute Conventions’ in The NetCDF Users Guide.

-Operations supported on attributes are:
+Operationspported on attributes are:

 -   Create an attribute, given its variable ID, name, data type, length, and value.